sodadata/docs/soda/new-documentation.md

 #### August 2, 2021

 * Added new document to ouline the [Support]({% link soda/support.md %}) that Soda provides its users and customers.
-* Updated Big Query data source configuration to include `auth_scopes`.
+* Updated BigQuery data source configuration to include `auth_scopes`.

 #### July 29, 2021